omarsar/react-node-app/README.md

 ## Running Locally

 This is just a fun app to mess around with node, react and sockets.
+We will see how far I get with this new journey.

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.